muhammad-awais24/muhammad-awais24/README.md

 I am a passionate **Data Science Student** in my 6th semester at the **Islamia University of Bahawalpur (IUB)**[cite: 1].
 I love turning raw data into smart, actionable insights and building practical machine learning solutions.

-Beyond coding, I've served as a **Class Representative (CR)** for a year[cite: 1], which helped me build strong communication, team coordination, and leadership skills[cite: 1].

 ### 🚀 What I Do
 - 📊 **Data Prep & Analysis:** Building pipelines to clean and automate data workflows.